Understanding Gold Purity: 9K, 10K, 14K, 18K, 22K, 24K, etc.

-- 375 This means the gold is 37.5% pure, or 9K.
+- 375: This means the gold is 37.5% pure, or 9K.
 In the US, the minimum standard for gold is 10K.
-Many other countries allow marketing this as gold and it’s been used in both jewelry and dental applications.
+Many other countries are allowed to market this as gold, and it’s been used in both jewelry and dental applications.

-- 417 This means that the gold is sold as 41.7% pure, or 10K.
-In the US, jewelers uses this purity because it is very strong.
+- 417: This means that the gold is sold as 41.7% pure, or 10K.
+In the US, jewelers use this purity because it is very strong.

-- 750 This means that the gold is sold as 75.0% pure, or 18K.
-Much more pure than 14K, still has good strength with a wonderful balance in purity.
+- 750: This means that the gold is sold as 75.0% pure, or 18K.
+Much more pure than 14K, this gold still has good strength with a wonderful balance in purity.

-- 916 This means that the gold is sold as 91.6% pure, or 22K.
-This is probably the softest and most pure gold you would want to have for a piece of jewelry.
+- 916: This means that the gold is sold as 91.6% pure, or 22K: This is probably the softest and most pure gold you would ever want in a piece of jewelry.

-Gold jewelry is not usually pure gold.
-It is an alloy; a mixture of metals.
+Gold jewelry is not usually pure gold; it is an alloy, or a mixture of metals.
 Gold jewelry can be alloyed with silver, copper, zinc, palladium, and nickel to create different gold colors.
 The most common gold colors are: yellow, white, rose, and sometimes green.